 With Fetch and Render, Google presents us with the opportunity to see exactly what Googlebot is seeing for both desktop and mobile devices.
 For example, the DragonSearch homepage contains a flash video.
 In the render below we simply see a black box warning.
 Imagine if your entire site was in flash.
 The Googlebot would gain very little information about the site.

 An XML sitemap is essentially a map of a website designed for website crawlers such as Googlebot.
 When a web crawling bot arrives at a website they look for the website’s robots.txt file.
-The robots.txt file tells the bot if there are any changes that are off limits and should not be crawled.
+The robots.txt file tells the bot if there are any changes that are off-limits and should not be crawled.
 In addition, the bot seeks the website’s sitemap, the location of which should be in the robots.txt file.

 When a bot discovers a sitemap this becomes the map to which they crawl the website.
 This map allows the spider to gain a better understanding of the website’s architecture and content structure.
 A sitemap should be generated and checked for errors on a monthly or quarterly basis depending on the size of the website.
-Common elements like 404 errors, 301 redirects or any other type of response codes other than 200 do not have a place in the sitemap.
+Common elements like 404 errors, 301 redirects, or any other type of response code other than 200 do not have a place in the sitemap.
 Make sure the sitemap is pristine to ensure that any time the website is being crawled it is being done efficiently.

 Social media buttons, ideally located in either the header or footer of your website, are a great way to further integrate with your social media marketing efforts.
 Social buttons allow interested users to quickly and easily visit your social media platforms and follow your posts to stay up to date.

 While you’re at it, add social buttons to blog posts.
 When a user comes across your great blog post, with one click they can share the post which further expands your social reach.
 Be sure to include appropriate @ tags, # tags, and even tracking to ensure that you’re effectively branding and measuring success.
-We created a great Word Press plug-in, DragonTweet, that allows you to customize Tweets that other will share from your site so, give it a try.
+We created a great Word Press plug-in, DragonTweet, that allows you to customize Tweets that others will share from your site so, give it a try.
 Also, make sure you add the right social buttons.
 Nothing frustrates me more than when I want to share a blog post and go to click on the social button but it is a “follow” button instead.

 The optimization tips above are only the beginning.
 Ready to really jump in?